 Why Choose Kuwait National English School

-Kuwait National English School is a Top Tier private International School in Kuwait, the school is the most accredited school in the country and therefore the most Internationally recognized school in Kuwait, it is also the only member of the UNESCO Associated Schools Project.
+Kuwait National English School is a Top Tier private International School in Kuwait catering to children of all Nationalities and Culutral backgrounds.
+The school is the most accredited school in the country and therefore the most Internationally recognized school in Kuwait, it is also the only member of the UNESCO Associated Schools Project.
 KNES is accredited by BSO (British Schools Overseas), CIS (Council of International Schools), NEASC (New England Association of Schools and Colleges), BSME (British Schools of the Middle East), these International recognized bodies guarantee that your child will receive the best standards of British and International education.

 Kuwait National English School has as its motto "Striving for Excellence", this means that the school is dedicated to always be moving forward to, improving teaching and learning, ensuring that International and British educational Standards are met and exceeded.
 The school aims to ensure that children are safe and well cared for while learning to be responsible citizens of an International Community.

 Kuwait National English School also provides the best value education for money in the country.
 The school is a not for profit school which provides small class sizes and reasonable tuition in order that our families receive the best support without paying the exorbitant fees charged by other schools in Kuwait.